SamirIngley/Desktop-Profiles/README.md

 ![Image2](READMEimg/download.png)

 ### 2. Run `go run desk.go`
+* If you want a more convenient way to use the commands - checkout "install as executable" to replace `go run desk.go` with `desk`
 * This will walk you through creating your app directory file.
 Once you complete this step, you're done!
-* The picture shows `go build` and `desk` -> checkout the "install as executable" steps for this more convenient command :)
+Checkout all the commands below

 ![Image3](READMEimg/download2.png)

-* When you download the package, run `go run desk.go`, this will give you instructions on providing the routes to the Applications folders you want to be able to access using this app, if you've done the executable route just type `desk`

-* 3 of the most common paths for locations of Applications on Mac are there shown at the bottom between the short lines, just like in the picture, copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`
+* 3 of the most common paths for locations of Applications on Mac are shown there at the bottom between the short lines, like in the picture, copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`

 ## :boom: Problems??
 Errors?? - Need more paths??
 Or downloaded new apps??